mre/endler.dev/content/2025/how-to-review-code/index.md

 ## Naming is everything

 Names are so important because they encapsulate concepts and serve as the "building blocks" of your code.
-They're even more important for languages with strong type systems, because they define how you can initialize things in your system.
+Strong type systems make them even more critical, because they define how you can initialize things in your system.
 When reviewing code, I spend the most time on naming.
 Often, this is the most important part of a code review.
 It's also the most subjective part, which makes it tedious because it's hard to distinguish between nitpicking and important naming decisions.